hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 - Create new tmux session for running all server `tmux new -s server`.
 This will automatically join the session as well.

-- Run the following command `./server.sh` this will start all servers for different configurations.
+- Run the following command `bash server.sh` this will start all servers for different configurations.
 ![server](ScreenShots/3.png)

 - Leave the `server` session using `Cntrl + b` followed by `d`.